project-tuva/P1.6_project/readme_elisa.md

 * 2916 atoms: 204.061 s (x 2.65 faster)

 Profiling:
+* the number of calls of pbc decreased by half (as expected)
+* the function velverlet_2 seems to be inlined
 ```
   %   cumulative   self              self     total
  time   seconds   seconds    calls  ns/call  ns/call  name